Renovamen/Speech-Emotion-Recognition/README_EN.md

 ### Configuration

-Parameters can be configured in `Config.py`.
+Parameters can be configured in [`config.py`](config.py).

-About Opensmile standard feature sets, currently only following 6 feature sets are supported:
+It should be noted that, currently only the following 6 Opensmile standard feature sets are supported:

 - `IS09_emotion`: [The INTERSPEECH 2009 Emotion Challenge](http://mediatum.ub.tum.de/doc/980035/292947.pdf), 384 features;
 - `IS10_paraling`: [The INTERSPEECH 2010 Paralinguistic Challenge](https://sail.usc.edu/publications/files/schuller2010_interspeech.pdf), 1582 features;